 The functioning of your poll widget is crucial for your polls to be effective.
-Freshworks CRM helps you utilize the poll widget per your web page structure to increase the number of poll takers.
+Your web application helps you utilize the poll widget per your web page structure to increase the number of poll takers.

 Some of your website visitors might answer the poll immediately, while others may not answer the poll at that moment.
 By minimizing the poll, a user can answer the poll later.